-Dyslexia Action and Real Training offer a range of courses to enable practitioners to train and update their knowledge and skills in specialist assessment for dyslexia and specific learning difficulties.
+Online distance learning courses for SpLD Specialist Teacher Assessors.
+Dyslexia Action Training and Real Training offer a range of courses for qualified SpLD specialist teacher assessors to update their knowledge and skills in specialist assessment for dyslexia and specific learning difficulties.
 Courses may have different pre-entry requirements.
 All course materials are provided online with the exception of Assessment Tests which (where required) can be purchased through the Dyslexia Action Shop.

 The Access Arrangements Course will enable you to understand and apply the principles of access arrangements using the latest JCQ Regulations.
 You will review the essential requirements and implications of the relevant legislation and be able to write suitable and appropriate assessment reports for submission to examination boards where they are required.